LoganLupe3/LoganLupe3/README.md

 <h2>Hi there 👋</h2>

 My name is Logan Lupeamanu.
-I am currently in my 2nd year of university studying Computer Science!
-I am interested in learning many things and expanding my skills as a software devloper.
-I hope to create projects here to help showcase what I'm learning.
-Enjoy!
+I am currently in my 2nd year of university studying Cyber Security!
+I am currently pursuing and studying to obtain my CompTIA Sec+ Certification.
+I am interested in learning more about information security and incident response!

-### A little about me:
-- 🔭 I’m currently working on a recipe app!
-- 🌱 I’m currently learning front end development!
-- 📫 Contact me with any questions via: LupeamanuLogan@gmail.com
-- 😄 Pronouns: He/Him